Mid-Continent Railway Museum: History

 At its peak, the Illinois Mine was shipping between five and 12 train car loads daily over the C&NW branchline, but La Rue's ironing mining days would be numbered.
 By June 1904, the mines were reaching depths of 400 to 500 ft at which water infiltrating into the mine shafts began being problematic.
 Costs continued to grow as a result of the water infiltration until finally the Illinois Mine closed in 1908.
 By this time it was burdened by costs associated with pumping out 2600 USgal of water per minute.
 A similar fate befell the Iroquois Mine in 1914, at which time it was pumping 4500 USgal per minute from its mine shaft.
 With the end of iron mining operations, the town of La Rue quickly disappeared.
 By 1925, only one building remained: the La Rue tavern, which still stands today.

 As the La Rue area iron mining days were ending, the need for quartzite rock was increasing.
 In 1917, Harbison-Walker Refractories Company established a quarry south of La Rue.
 The railroad track was extended 0.8 mi south to serve the quarry.
 Operations continued until 1962 when the quarry ceased operation.
 The rail line was slated for abandonment soon after.

-Meanwhile, in 1959, a group of rail enthusiasts from the Milwaukee area had joined to form the Railroad Historical Society of Milwaukee.
-With the group's first acquisition of the Consumers Company #701 steam locomotive, the search for a home for their collection began.
+Meanwhile, in 1959, a group of rail enthusiasts from the Milwaukee area had joined to form the Railway Historical Society of Milwaukee.
+With the group's first acquisition of the Consumers Company No. 701 steam locomotive, the search for a home for their collection began.
 An agreement was reached with the Hillsboro and Northeastern Railway to operate diesel-powered train rides over their line beginning in 1962 under the name Mid-Continent Railway Museum.
 When it was learned the North Freedom branchline was available in 1962, the line was quickly purchased and the small collection of cars and locomotives were moved to North Freedom in 1963.
-By the summer of 1963, the move was finished and repairs to steam locomotive CNW 1385 were completed, allowing steam train rides to be offered for the first time that summer.
+By the summer of 1963, the move was finished and repairs to steam locomotive No. 1385 were completed, allowing steam train rides to be offered for the first time that summer.
 Train rides have been offered out of North Freedom by the museum every year since and a small rail yard was gradually built to hold the growing collection of preserved rail equipment.

+In 2023, the museum hosted a 60th anniversary celebration event on May 27, marking 60 years to the day that the first train pulled passengers along the 7-mile route.